stoneskin

 print(p1.name)

-Note: In many other language , you don’t need pass self, they use this key word to point itself.
+Note: In many other languages, you don’t need to pass self; they use the keyword ‘this’ to refer to the object itself.

 Create a class to take name and value in init.